SECTION 8: BUYING A FOREIGN FREEHOLD CONDOMINIUM IN PHUKET

 A condominium title includes part of the building, meaning every owner has a “fractional interest” in the building.
 This includes the common area such as the swimming pool, gymnasium, gardens, car park and the reception area.
-A condominium title should specify not only the size of the unit itself, but also the total common area (and what percentage is owned by the unit).
-That fractional interest also represents the voting interest the owner will hold within the residents or owners association.
+A condominium title should specify not only the size of the unit itself, but also the total common area (and what percentage is owned by each condominium unit).
+For foreign freehold condo owners in Phuket, that fractional interest also represents the voting interest the owner will hold within the residents or owners association.

 There is competing legislation at work here.
 The Condominium Act states that any foreigner who inherits a condominium must notify the relevant Land Office within 60 days of the inheritance.
 Failing to meet specific criteria for ownership, the foreign heir may then be compelled to sell the unit within 1 year of the death of the owner.